-Emigration: What do I need to do if I want to leave Switzerland?
+Emigration: what steps should I take to leave Switzerland?

 - Organise your leaving party.

-- Deregister with your local municipality in Switzerland.
-You will receive your certificate of family origin there.
+- Deregister with your local municipality to obtain your certificate of family origin.

 - Have your post redirected.
 Inform the roads and traffic authorityExternal link of your departure.

-- Have all entry documents ready (passport or ID card, entry documents, confirmation of deregistration, inventory of your household effects, etc.).
+- Prepare all required entry documents, including passport, confirmation of deregistration and inventory of household effects.

 Shortly after entering the country